 No-Bake Samoa Cheesecake Recipe

 If you love those Girl Scout Samoa cookies or you love cheesecakes, chocolate, caramel and/or coconut you are going to want to try this Samoa Cheesecake.
-It’s no secret that I LOVE coconut, chocolate and caramel and combine that all into one cheesecake and this mama is in heaven.
-Total bonus that you don’t even have to turn the oven on for this delicious Samoa Cheesecake.
-It takes only 20 minutes (yes only 20) to prepare it, making so tempting to have it all the time.
+It's no secret that I LOVE coconut, chocolate and caramel and combine that all into one cheesecake and this mama is in heaven.
+Total bonus that you don't even have to turn the oven on for this delicious Samoa Cheesecake.
+It takes only 20-30 minutes to prepare it, making so tempting to have it all the time.
 However, you do have to wait for it to chill for 4-5 hours so plan ahead.